nlemoing/generalized-knight/README.md

 # Generalized Knights

 This is the code that originally served as the inspiration for [this article](https://lemoing.ca/blog/knight.html)!
+Discussion on [Hacker News](https://news.ycombinator.com/item?id=21914566).

 > The idea is this: we replace the normal two-then-one pattern knights have with an a-then-b pattern,
 > where a and b can be any whole number.
 From now on, when we refer to an (a,b)-knight, we’re referring